Everest Base Camp Trek via Phaplu

 • Accommodation:Tea house

 It is one of those days where the Everest Base Camp trek starts to feel very real.
-You will set off from Dingboche after an unhurried breakfast, usually with crisp morning air and wide Himalayan light stretching across the valley.
+You set off from Dingboche after an unhurried breakfast, usually with crisp morning air and wide Himalayan light stretching across the valley.
 The trail eases out gently at first, following a broad, open path toward Dughla (Thukla), with sweeping views of Ama Dablam, Taboche, and Cholatse.

 Soon, the vegetation thins noticeably with hardy alpine grasses, lichen-covered rocks, and the occasional Himalayan raven or lammergeier.
 Later, the tone of the day shifts after Thukla, where the trail steepens briefly toward the Everest Memorial Ridge.
 This short climb is physically manageable but emotionally powerful.

-Here, you will come across rows of stone cairns and memorials honoring Sherpa guides and climbers who lost their lives on Everest and neighboring peaks.
+Here, you come across rows of stone cairns and memorials honoring Sherpa guides and climbers who lost their lives on Everest and neighboring peaks.
 Beyond the memorials, the landscape turns stark and otherworldly.
-You will begin walking alongside the Khumbu Glacier.
+You begin walking alongside the Khumbu Glacier.
 The air is sharper, the wind cooler, and the scenery raw and humbling.

 By the time we reach Lobuche, which is a rugged cluster of tea houses perched beneath towering peaks like Nuptse and Lobuche East.